Vyral/brendon-payne-recruiting/_posts/2019-02-18-how-to-position-yourself-to-grow-your-business.md

 **Third, are you in an environment that allows you to grow?** If the rest of the people you work with don’t have a growth mindset, it’s much harder for you, yourself, to grow.
 It’s not necessarily about the business model you’re in, but there’s a direct correlation between the amount of support agents have and the amount of leadership involvement.
 So if you don’t have that involvement and you’re trying to grow, you only have a few options:

 * You can grow by default as appreciation increases and the market changes, but you’re simply waiting on something else to enact growth.
-* You can take initiative and search for a new environment.
+* You can take the initiative and search for a new environment.
 This can be effective, but it can take both time and money to find a new place.
 * You can join the right environment—one that is conducive to your growth and gives you the resources and support to do so.

 By looking at how these three questions pertain to your situation, you can set in motion a plan to make 2019 your best year yet as an agent.
 If you have any questions or need further information, feel free to reach out to me.
 I look forward to hearing from you soon.